Anzac Day Coloured Digger march

 Torres Strait Islanders and Anzac Day

-It’s hard enough to find references to Aboriginal Diggers, but Indigenous soldiers from the Torres Strait are even less mentioned.
-Australian history seems to ignore that the Torres Strait Light Infantry Battalion was the only Indigenous Australian battalion ever formed in the Australian army.
-It was set up to defend the Strait as a major shipping route and counted 745 Indigenous Australians in August 1943 .
+It's hard enough to find references to Aboriginal Diggers, but Aboriginal soldiers from the Torres Strait are even less mentioned.
+Australian history seems to ignore that the Torres Strait Light Infantry Battalion was the only Aboriginal Australian battalion ever formed in the Australian army.
+It was set up to defend the Strait as a major shipping route and counted 745 Aboriginal soldiers in August 1943.

 The battalion's men were paid only one third of the wages of white soldiers; the survivors were compensated in the early 1980s.

 In terms of the percentage of men who joined the armed forces the Torres Strait Islanders have contributed more soldiers than any other Australian group.

 War presented and still presents an opportunity for Indigenous men and women to enjoy an equality between black and white that was not available to Indigenous people at home and remains elusive to this day.— National Indigenous Times